Counselling and Psychotherapy

 -

-The first session is a space for us to begin getting to know each other.
-You’re welcome to share what has brought you to therapy and what you hope to explore or change.
-I’ll ask a few questions to understand more about your background and what’s been going on.
+The first session is a space for us to begin exploring what has brought you to therapy and to discuss how we might work together.
+You’re welcome to share what you’d like to focus on, what’s been happening recently, and what you hope to explore or change.
+I’ll also ask some questions to get a fuller picture of your background and what’s been going on for you.

 -